zhihu/redis-shard/README.rst

 If the following config ``sentinel`` is enabled, only **name** is needed for the ``servers`` config.

-``hash_method`` is a string, which indicate the method which will use to generate the consistent hash ring's hash key.
+``hash_method`` is a string which indicate the method of generating the hash key of the consistent hash ring.
 The default value is **crc32**.
 It also supports **md5** and **sha1**.